-Cut Through Barriers to Success With a Laser Focus on Your Goals
+Cut Through Barriers to Success With a Laser Focus on Your Goals Distractions are detours on what is already a long road to where you want to be.

 You're at a networking event and the prospect you've been angling to meet is momentarily alone.
 Should you walk straight over, or should you pick up an hors-d'oeuvre, check your email and start a conversation with someone else?
 This is not a trick question.
 In fact, it's like the choices we all face daily.
 Most of us succumb to distractions, procrastination or anxiety that slow or -- even worse -- prevent us from reaching our goals.